 Perfect for weekends with friends or a mid-week post work indulgence, the food at Maharajah (Boat Quay) keeps bringing us back for more.
-The Dhal Makhani is rich, flavourful and one we often order extra as takeaway!
-A sizeable menu across several palates, makes it a go-to for expats, Indians and the Non-Indian community alike.
-So, if you are scared of fiery Indian, let the experts at Maharajah guide you through the cuisine.
-For those looking at a city location, there’s also one at Orchard road(Cuppage Terrace).
+The Dhal Makhani is rich, flavourful and one we often order extra for takeaway!
+A sizeable menu across several palates makes it a go-to for expats, Indians, and the Non-Indian community alike.
+So, if you are scared of fiery Indian food, let the experts at Maharajah guide you through the cuisine.
+For those looking at a city location, there’s also one at Orchard Road (Cuppage Terrace).

-The ever popular Shahi Maharani offers an undeniably good lunch buffet.
-Economically priced, 1 for 1 offers over weekdays and a sinful array of dishes are amongst the reasons for its soaring popularity.
+The ever-popular Shahi Maharani offers an undeniably good lunch buffet.
+Economically priced, 1-for-1 offers over weekdays and a sinful array of dishes are amongst the reasons for its soaring popularity.
 Make sure to try the Tawa Jhinga, Plump tiger prawns marinated with spices and then grilled over a hot iron griddle.
-There’s also live entertainment with bollywood tunes to keep you company.
+There’s also live entertainment with Bollywood tunes to keep you company.

 Popular for their Chaats (a savoury yoghurt based Indian snack), this restaurant in Little India has a serious following.
-Vegetarians for once, will love the range of non meat dishes on offer.
+Vegetarians, for once, will love the range of non meat dishes on offer.
 A must try dish is the Channa Bhatura which is a chickpea concoction served with a massive fried sourdough bread.
 Known to have put legions of Indians to sleep - yes it is that good and soul satisfying!

 Mustard – For Delicious Bengali Cuisine

 You can easily miss Mustard.
-A small space amongst a bevy of larger chain restaurants, Mustard is constantly quoted as one of the best Indian restaurant's in Singapore.
+A small space amongst a bevy of larger chain restaurants, Mustard is constantly quoted as one of the best Indian restaurants in Singapore.
 Specializing in Bengali cuisine, eating here is a delightful experience that comes with an equally friendly price tag.
 If you are new to the cuisine you can also try some of the North Indian dishes on the menu but for a truly flavourful experience, ask the waiter to recommend their top Bengali offering.
 Seafood, fish and anything with mustard – there’s your cheat sheet!

 Khansama Tandoor Restaurant – For a Quality Curry Home Delivery

 While Khansama Tandoor Restaurant has a ready stream of diners, there’s a strong takeaway fan following that refuses to let up.
 Perfect for Curry nights at home, the food at Khansama is consistently good.
 Take your pick between tandoori specialities or butter chicken, accompanied with a lusciously long naan, and possibly an Indian beer too?